Salisbury University: Off-campus housing

 Salisbury University houses approximately 40% of all students in 2,648 spaces of campus-affiliated housing, with freshmen given priority in traditional housing.
 In addition to the on-campus residence buildings, Salisbury has partnerships with four nearby off-campus apartment complexes and one townhome neighborhood, Seagull Village, The Flatts, The Gathering, University Orchard, and University Park, with residents of these facilities (with the exception of Seagull Village) having access to a shuttle system to the main campus.
 The Gathering is a townhome neighborhood located about five minutes away from the main campus.

-Seagull Village was originally intended to house international students only and had been leased by the university, however, Salisbury University ultimately bought the apartment complex for $3.6 million in March 2022, allowing any students to move into Seagull Village starting in Fall 2022.
+Seagull Village was originally intended to house international students only and had been leased by the university, however, Salisbury University ultimately bought the apartment complex for $3.6 million in March 2022, allowing any students to move into Seagull Village starting in fall 2022.

-A new off-campus apartment complex, labeled "The Ross", is under construction and is slated to open in time for the Fall 2023 semester.
-The Ross will be the furthest off-campus complex away from the school, located six minutes away from the main campus (roughly 2.2 miles).
-It is expected to be one of the tallest buildings in the Delmarva peninsula.
+A new off-campus apartment complex, labeled "The Ross", opened in August 2023, in time for the fall 2023 semester.
+The Ross is the furthest off-campus complex away from the school, located six minutes away from the main campus (roughly 2.2 miles).
+It is known as one of the tallest buildings in the Delmarva peninsula.